 what can be the more administrative and bureaucratic trappings of CSR.

 Charming is proud to partner with dedicated companies like Reformation.
-We believe – as they believe – that sustainability is a pillar of our business – and not just a product.
+We believe, as they do, that sustainability is non-negotiable.
+Learn more about Charming Trim’s sustainable practices on our website.